The Often-Skipped Step When Getting Out of Debt

 - Top 10 Reasons People Overspend

-Knowing why you overspend won’t likely change your spending habits overnight, but it can help curb spending.
-You can also use some of the tips and tricks in these articles to gain even more control over your spending:
+Understanding why you overspend may not instantly change your habits.
+But it can help you spend less over time if you commit to changing your spending habits.
+You can also use the tips and tricks from these articles to take even more control of your spending:

 What Landed You in Debt?